rushabhshah02/2-Player-Pong/README.md

 # 2-Player-Pong
 Author: Rushabh Shah
-- NOTE: TO MOVE THE LEFT PADDLE PRESS DOWN Q AND A!
--       TO MOVE THE RIGHT PADDLE PRESS DOWN P AND L!
+- NOTE: TO MOVE THE LEFT PADDLE PRESS DOWN Q AND A, TO MOVE THE RIGHT PADDLE PRESS DOWN P AND L!
 - This is a graphical 2-Player Pong game.
 - The left player controls the left paddle and uses the 'q' and 'a' keys to control it.
 - The right player controls the right paddle and uses the 'p' and 'l' keys to control it.